Male Nudes to Celebrate Men’s Health

 The first time I saw this study I thought it could easily be a character from a comic strip.
-The slightly angular shapes of this model’s body gives him a modern look, I would say from a Sixties or Fifites comic book.
-Who knows, maybe one day somebody will make a van Goghesque comic, as they did with the movie…
+The slightly angular shapes of this model’s body give him a modern look, I would say from a 1960s comic book.
+Who knows, maybe one day somebody will make a “van Goghesque” comic, as they did with the movie…

-This man instead looks extremely tired (well, can anyone expect a cheerful work from Hopper?), or pensive.
+This man, on the other hand, looks extremely tired (well, can anyone expect cheerful work from Edward Hopper?), or pensive.
 This study brilliantly shows us Hopper’s mastery of shadowing and disegno, he undoubtedly was an old-school draughtsman.

 Nudes, often self-portraits, were so common in Schiele’s oeuvre because they helped him work out problems with his own sexuality.
-His interest in the naked body created him some serious trouble about which you can read here: The Pornographic World of Egon Schiele’s Nudes (18+)
+His interest in the naked body created some serious trouble for him, about which you can read here: The Pornographic World of Egon Schiele’s Nudes (18+).

-No matter female or male, nineteenth century loved nudes!
-Every Academic painter needed to have their drawing perfect, so every student at a Fine Arts academia made tons of life studies of human anatomy.
-For a long time the only models acceptable were men, since a naked female was too provocative for young adepts of painting.
+No matter female or male, the 19th century loved nudes!
+Every academic painter needed to have their drawing perfect, so every student at Fine Arts Academies made tons of life studies of human anatomy.
+For a long time, the only models accepted were men, since a naked female model was too provocative for young adepts of painting.